-Whale watching in the Bandera’s Bay off the coast of Nayarit is one of the best things to do in Sayulita, Puerto Vallarta, and beyond!
+Whale watching in Bandera’s Bay off the coast of Nayarit is one of the best things to do in Sayulita, Puerto Vallarta, and beyond!
 Large whales travel thousands of miles from the icy waters up north down to the warmer temperatures in the Bahia de Banderas.

 There are many tours available, in all the cities around, so you can also take the opportunity to go whale watching in Sayulita!

-The whale watching season in Nayarit is from mid-December to the end of March/beginning April.
+The whale watching season in Nayarit is from mid-December to the end of March/beginning of April.
 Tours typically last a whole morning or afternoon, or around 4 hours.
 You can get the chance to see Blue Whales, Humpbacks, Grey and Sperm Whales, and not to mention lots of dolphins!